Fla. 22 Vehicle Pileup Kills Three

-Twenty-two vehicles were involved in the crash, including a tractor-trailer carrying muric acid, said Lt.
+Twenty-two vehicles were involved in the crash, including a tractor-trailer carrying acid, said Lt.
 Ken Knowles, spokesman for the Florida Highway Patrol.
-Acid leaking from the truck hampered rescue efforts, but Knowles said it did pose a danger.
+The acid was contained within the truck and never posed a danger, he said.

 ``The low visibility was a result of the forest fire,″ Knowles said.

-The accident occurred shortly before 8 a.m.
-About 17 miles of Interstate 10 were closed from Lake City to Live Oak, which is about 75 miles east of Tallahassee.
+The accident occurred on Interstate 10 shortly before 8 a.m.
+Officials closed 17 miles of the highway from Lake City to Live Oak, which is about 75 miles east of Tallahassee.

-Murel McDonald, Suwanee County emergency services manager, said when he arrived shortly after the accident, smoke from a fire at Osceola National Park blanketed the ground.
-The 7,000-acre fire _ about 10 miles north of the crash _ was intentionally set, officials have said.
+Murel McDonald, Suwanee County emergency services manager, said when he arrived at the scene, smoke from forest fire the blanketed the ground.
+The 7,000-acre fire was intentionally set, officials have said.